BersGoud/AI-To-Mato/Documentation/README.md

 # AI-To-Mato API Documentation

 This folder contains the documentation.
-To view the API documentation, run the following command:
+To view the API documentation, run the following command: (requires Docker)

 ```bash
 sh view-api-docs.sh